TahjaeC/cryptoviewer/README.md

 Nomics for their free API

-Stackoverflow named "tao".
+Stackoverflow user named "tao".
 I had some issues with loading the spinner and this user gave me a detailed solution

 A youtube channel called "OnlineTutorials" for his CSS glass effect tutorial